ttumiel/cloud-pricing/README.md

 # Query all prices that have at least 8 cpus, 32GB RAM,
 # 1 GPU with 16GB of GPU RAM
+# The first run will download the prices and cache them
+# for additional queries.
 cloud-pricing --cpus 8 --ram 32 --gpus 1 --gpuram 16

+# Filter for spot (preemptible) instances using --spot/-s
+cloud-pricing --cpus 8 --spot

+# Search only particular providers like azure and google cloud
+cloud-pricing --cpus 8 --providers azure,gcp

+# Update the provider database
+cloud-pricing --update

 # For more info about the flags, see help
 cloud-pricing -h